uriel1998/WWIV_Utilities/bbscaptcha/README.md

 All codes are reset after ten minutes, so if a user somehow forgets the code, they can wait for that short time and restart the process.

+This is designed for WWIV, but can be adapted for other BBSes **IF** there is a way for you to externally modify the security values of the user.
+You will need to either generate CHAIN.TXT or modify the code so that another dropfile is usable.

 ## 2. License